From privacy to heat reduction, there are many reasons why people opt to tint their vehicle’s windows.

 As mentioned earlier, some states limit the tint percentage for vehicles.
 And each state has its own regulations on how dark a rear, side, or front window can be.

 So when it comes to choosing a percentage, the most important thing to consider is the local law.
-For one, state laws take offense of dark ting for safety.
+For one, state laws take offense to dark ting for safety.
 Police enforcement has a harder time looking for suspects when the shade is too dark.
 Not to mention, a dark film can hinder your visibility, increasing the chances of accidents.

 Another thing to consider is the purpose of your window tinting.
 Window tint does come with advantages.
-Not only can it protect from harmful UV rays, but it can reinforce the integrity of your window.
+Not only can it protect you from harmful UV rays, but it can reinforce the integrity of your window.
 Not to mention, improved privacy.
 So it’s best to determine your ambitions before you go and choose a shade.

 For example, if you want to reduce UV light and keep the interior cool – you can use a tint shade of a 50% level.
 The films can still be clear, and block heat or UV.
 But if you’re looking for privacy and want to block even more light, go with a darker film.